Lulliter/cv/README.md

 -   & version flavor "data/journalist" thanks to `params:` :star2:

-3.  **A short resume (Eng)** based on Mitchell O'Hara-Wild's [R package `vitae`](https://github.com/mitchelloharawild/vitae)
+3.  **A short resume (Eng)** ("03_CV_vitae/awesomeCV.Rmd") based on Mitchell O'Hara-Wild's [R package `vitae`](https://github.com/mitchelloharawild/vitae)

--   & version flavor "data/journalist"
+-   & version flavor "data/journalist" ("03_CV_vitae/resume_journ.Rmd")

 ## NOTES

 -   on CV \# 1. & 2.: This method requires only a single **.Rmd** and a formatted **.tex** file.
 This has been kindly Another evolution of it is in [Julie Jung](https://www.jungjulie.com/2020/01/12/update-your-cv-in-r-markdown/)

--   on CV \# 3.: here the major "gotcha" was the possibility to insert Publications & Talks exploiting the Zotero collections in the `....bib` format that can be entered direclty via the function `vitae::bibliography_entries`.
+-   on CV \# 3.: here the major "gotcha" was the possibility to insert Publications & Talks exploiting the Zotero collections in the `....bib` format that can be entered directly via the function `vitae::bibliography_entries`.
 All the other information is saved in `./data/data_Lula.r` in the form of tribble

     -   (\*) When exporting from Zotero better to select BetterBibLaTeX
     -   (\*) Data are on a separate file called in the .Rmd `("./data/data_Lula.r")`